lyodine/evokit-doc/_sources/why.rst.txt

 Operators are Easy to Make
 -----------------------------

-When extending a framework, you can just define what matters.
-The framework takes care of the rest.
+Define only what matters, let the framework automate wht it can.

-Define the OneMax evaluator in 3 lines!
+The stock OneMax evaluator is written just in 3 lines! [#]_

 .. literalinclude:: ../../evokit/evolvables/binstring.py
     :language: python